Finland tightens criteria for Iraqi asylum seekers

 Last month, Finland suspended decisions on Iraqi and Somali asylum claims until security re-assessments were done.

 "No one should be deported to Iraq.
-Reports by international organisations and human rights organisations show that Iraq is not a safe country," the Finnish Free Movement network said in a statement.
+Reports by international organizations and human rights organizations show that Iraq is not a safe country," the Finnish Free Movement network said in a statement.

 (Reporting By Anna Ercanbrack; Editing by Jussi Rosendahl, Larry King)